ARTIST-Association/ARTIST/docs/tutorial_heliostat_raytracing.rst

 In this tutorial, we consider *heliostat ray tracing*.
 Heliostat ray tracing (as its name suggests) traces rays of sunlight starting from the heliostat.
 If we were to trace rays from the sun, only a small portion would hit the heliostat, and an even smaller portion of these rays would reach the receiver.
-Therefore, heliostat ray tracing can be significantly more computationally efficient.
+Therefore, heliostat ray tracing is significantly more computationally efficient.
 Concretely, heliostat ray tracing involves three main steps:

 1. We calculate the preferred reflection directions of all heliostats.
 This preferred reflection direction models the